 [24:58] Jason Herrington:

 Yeah.
 Looking back in 2015, when I first was introduced to HighRadius, I was literally shopping the industry for automated cash absolution.
-And I didn’t even, at that time knew who was in the space?
+And I didn’t even, at that time, know who was in the space?
 Narrowed it down in our RFP process to about four to two.
-Obviously, HighRadius was in running there.
+Obviously, HighRadius was running there.
 And did proof of concepts with each provider.
 And that set the expectation for a level of automation, actually, at a level, far below what the salespeople were offering was achievable, but at a level that allowed us to have a very significant return on the investment.
 So I wanted to aim high enough to have a favorable ROI, but not beyond where we would not achieve that ROI.
 And actually, we didn’t pick the most economic solution.
 But in my opinion, we picked the most technologically advanced solution that allowed us to scale well beyond the initial product implementation.
 And took advantage of that time to actually look forward even years in advance to say, what can we do now, to add on these other components in the future, even though presently, we’re not doing that.
 And the other solutions did allow us to scale that way.
 You know, they did have a solution that could accommodate the specific need at that time.
 But that was sort of the end of it.
 Like how do we go further if we can, again, build the business case for these other pieces, and then later on, without having to go through the same exercise again and find a completely different technology partner?

 [26:55] Kiran Rana: